OmniLayer/spec/README.md

 # Master Protocol / Mastercoin Terminology

-* The term M.A.S.T.E.R. is an acronym for "Metadata Archive of Standard Transaction Embedding Records"
+* The term M.A.S.T.E.R. is an acronym for "Metadata Archival by Standard Transaction Embedding Records"
 * The term "Master Protocol" applies to the specification and the clients that implement its features.
 * The term "MSC Protocol" is used as the abbreviation for "Master Protocol".
 * The term "Mastercoins" applies to the digital tokens that access the features of the "Master Protocol" clients.